MOladunni/MOladunni.github.io/README.md

 **Dashboard Overview:**

-This dashboard serves as a crucial information tool for the iShares investment management team and marketing team, providing clear, actionable insights that drive informed investment decision-making and strategic marketing planning.
+This dashboard serves as a crucial information tool for the iShares management team and marketing team, providing clear, actionable insights that drive informed investment decision-making and strategic marketing planning.

 # Project 2